i1i1/whoami/content/cv.md

 *02/2024 - Present*

-At Lumio, I’m currently working on an Optimistic Rollup on Ethereum that supports both Move VM and EVM.
-My main role is to develop a rollup node, which started as a fork of [a16z's Magi][magi] rollup node.
+At Lumio, We initially were working on an Optimistic Rollup on Ethereum that supports both Move VM and EVM.
+My main role was to develop a rollup node, which started as a fork of [a16z's Magi][magi] rollup node.

+Right now our project is to build Optimistic Rollup on Solana which supports both EBPF and Move VMs.

 I also handle various deployments and CI/CD processes for the project using Nix and NixOS, including setting up our [attic] cache server.